 The program consisted of several meetings with ministries and NGO’s, including the Ministry of Foreign Affairs, as well as ANAPI, the investment promotion agency of the DRC.
 Individual customized meetings were also organized between the Swedish companies with potential customers and local business partners.

 We are very grateful for the collaboration we have had with the Embassy of DR Congo in Sweden, the Embassy of Sweden in Kinshasa, and ANAPI.
 We look forward to deepening this collaboration with more activities in promoting trade and investment between Sweden and DR Congo.

-SSACC just completed another successful business delegation trip to Rwanda 14-17 October.
+SSACC just completed another successful business mission trip to Rwanda 14-17 October.

-The Delegation consisted of 9 global and small cleantech companies from Sweden providing sustainable technology solutions within energy, including hydro, solar and bio mass, as well as waste-to-energy.
+The Business Mission consisted of 9 global and small cleantech companies from Sweden providing sustainable technology solutions within energy, including hydro, solar and bio mass, as well as waste-to-energy.
 Companies providing solutions for electricity quality measurement and infrastructure services were also represented.

 The Seminar was followed by an excellent cocktail mingle, allowing for the Delegates to network further with local businesses, deepen contacts made during the Seminar and also book additional B2B meetings.

 The 16th and 17th of October were set aside for B2B meetings.
 Delegates provided SSACC beforehand with detailed information on what they would like to accomplish from the trip and a wish list of companies, organisations and government entities they would like to meet.
 On average the Delegates had 10 meetings booked spread between the two days, which included meetings small and large businesses, Rwanda Energy Group, Ministry of Energy, Ministry of Infrastructure, Ministry of Environment, .